 Of course, there are several Robin Hood tours dotted around the city – many of which are operated by Ezekial Bone Tours.
 However, if you’re looking for liquid entertainment, Nottingham is home to some excellent watering holes.
 No visit to this great city should pass by without stopping by Ye Olde Trip to Jerusalem.
 The management claim that this pub – carved into the side of a spectacular cliff face – is the oldest in England.
 Other refreshment stops worth a visit include Ye Olde Salutation Inn and the famous World Service Restaurant set in the grounds of a beautiful 17th-century mansion.

 House prices of houses for sale in Nottingham are slowly rising, but they are yet to hit the dizzying heights they reached in 2007.
 The next few years could see the value of your house in the city increase considerably, which is great news if you’re planning to sell.
-However, if a quick property sale is an absolute must, we will buy any house in Nottingham with the minimum of fuss, just call Flying Homes today for a no-obligation chat.
+However, if a quick property sale is an absolute must then consider selling quickly with minimum of fuss, just call us today for a no-obligation chat.